zelos-alpha/demeter/docs/source/quickstart.rst

 eg: to a token pair of USDT/BTC, if you want price unit to be like 10000 usdt/btc, you should set usdt as base token, otherwise if price unit is 0.00001 btc/usdt, you should set btc as base token

-3 Now create a runner, and set pool info as parameter
+3 Now create a actuator, and set pool info as parameter

-4 set up initial asset to runner.
+4 set up initial asset to actuator.
 Now you have 1000usdc and 1eth to simulate.

 5 set up data folder path, the path should have the chain status files formerly download